smsolivier/dissertation/topics.md

 * effect of initial guess from outer iteration
 * additional sweeps on triple point
 * anderson on triple point
+* comparison of methods
 	* solution quality on triple point mesh
+	* implementation aspects
 	* comparison of SMM and VEF
 * recommendations for use in production code

 # Conclusions